Portugal's Edp 2025 Profit Rises 44% on Renewables Gains

 Posted on February 25, 2026

-LISBON, Feb 25 (Reuters) - Portugal's largest power utility EDP on Wednesday reported a 44% rise in 2025 net profit, driven by robust earnings from its renewable arm, despite weaker capital gains.
+LISBON, Feb 25 (Reuters) - Portugal's largest power utility EDP on Wednesday reported a 44% rise in 2025 net profit, driven by robust earnings from its renewable arm, despite a decline in gains from divestitures of older renewable plants.

-Subsidiary EDP Renovaveis, the world's fourth-largest wind energy producer, on Wednesday reported a net profit of 216 million euros, reversing a 556 million euro net loss in 2024.
+Subsidiary EDP Renovaveis, the world's fourth-largest wind energy producer, reported a net profit of 216 million euros, reversing a 556 million-euro net loss in 2024.

-EDP said it booked just 64 million euros in capital gains from the sale of wind and solar parks last year - part of an ongoing strategy of divesting stakes in mature plants to fund new projects - down from 181 million euros in 2024.
+EDP said it booked 64 million euros in capital gains from the sale of wind and solar parks last year, down from 181 million euros in 2024.
+The company has been divesting stakes in established plants to fund new projects.

 ($1 = 0.8470 euros)